lfarroco/purescript-phaser/README.md

 ### Namespaces

 The library is being refactored to use the same namespaces as Phaser.
-For example, the input plugin should be located on `Phaser.Input.InputPlugin`, as this is the same location that the uses it.
-Recent work for that being placed in the `next` branch.
+The intention is to make it easier to refer to the source docs.
+Because of this, some existing namespaces may change to follow the original structure.

 ### Classes